-Fishery and Stock Trends Recent trend in Biomass or Proxy Biomass has been reduced steadily over time reaching a level of about 53% of unexploited biomass in 2005-2009.
-However, depletion is considerably higher in the equatorial regions 3 and 4 where biomass is estimated to have declined to about 17% of the level that is estimated to occur in the absence of fishing.
-Recent Trend in Fishing Intensity or Proxy Fishing mortality has increased over time but is estimated to be lower than F{MSY} in all cases but for lower values of steepness is approaching F{MSY} .
-Other Abundance Indices - Trends in Other Relevant Indicator or Variables Recent (1998-2009) levels of estimated recruitment are considerably lower (80%) than the long-term average level of recruitment used to calculate the estimates of MSY.
-If recruitment remains at recent levels, then the overall yield from the fishery will be lower than the current MSY estimates.
+Fishery and Stock Trends Recent trend in Biomass or Biomass has been reduced steadily over time reaching a level Proxy of about 38% of unexploited biomass in 2012.
+However, depletion is higher in the equatorial region 4 where recent depletion levels are approximately 0.31 for spawning biomass (a 69% reduction from the unexploited level) and 0.24 in region 8.
+Recent Trend in Fishing Fishing mortality has increased over time but is estimated to Intensity or Proxy be lower than F{MSY} in all cases Other Abundance Indices -